HammadMustafa7/HammadMustafa7/README.md

 # Hi there 👋

-This is Hammad Mustafa.
-A passionate **Web Developer** who enjoys building full-stack applications, learning new technologies, and solving real-world problems with code.
+I’m a passionate **Web Developer** who enjoys building full-stack applications, learning new technologies, and solving real-world problems with code.
 I approach every project with curiosity, creativity, and consistency.

 ---